Joined by the gods of fortune

 - One Piece: Master Cat Viper and Duke Dogstorm are this on Zou, serving as the island's King of Night and Ruler of Day, respectively.

-- DC/Wildstorm's The Authority has founding members Apollo and Midnighter, a Badass Gay married couple.
+- DC/Wildstorm's The Authority has founding members Apollo and Midnighter, a married couple.
 Apollo is a Superman Substitute whose Flying Brick/energy manipulation powers are fueled by solar energy, while Midnighter is an Awesome by Analysis cybernetic cowled vigilante.
 Yes, basically Superman and Batman if they were married.
+One alternate universe reversed this dualism: Apollo's counterpart was the darkness-powered Pluto, and Midnighter's was the white-clad Daylighter.

 - Moon Knight has this dynamic with Sun King.
 Both are avatars used by the Gods of the Moon and Sun, Khonshu and Ra, who get their power respectively from the moon or sun.
 The two have been at war with each other for centuries, and to make it even better Ra is Khonshu's father.